 This project is part of the Automated Production and Media Management section

-This project is part of the IP Production work stream
+This project is part of the End-to-End IP Broadcasting work stream